-What better place to connect students with nature and science than at The Dallas Arboretum and the one-of-akind natural wonder Rory Meyers Children's Adventure Garden, featuring 17 interactive STEM-focused galleries with over 150 kid-friendly exhibits to educate and inspire.
-We are excited to welcome you to the garden to explore all of the educational opportunities we offer in life and earth sciences.
-Choose from a variety of guided programs throughout the Children's Adventure Garden, including our renowned Texas Native Wetlands and OmniGlobe.
-Or, attend one of our guided classroom or outdoor labs in the Main Garden, all of which are standards-aligned and led by our highly-trained staff.
-In addition, we are proud to offer a full lineup of outreach programs, afterschool residencies and academic overnights to engage your students in the Rory Meyers Children's Adventure Garden after hours!
-Teachers, did you know that we also offer a full range of professional learning with both in person and online options?
-We are happy to offer customized learning for groups of 15 or more as well.
-We are more than just a beautiful garden ...
-We grow minds, too!
+What better place to connect students with nature and science than at the Dallas Arboretum!
+Take a walk through the beautiful and serene Main Garden and visit our one-of-a-kind Rory Meyers Children's Adventure Garden, featuring 17 interactive STEM-focused galleries with over 150 kid-friendly exhibits to educate and inspire.
+The Dallas Arboretum offers a variety of educational programs, all of which are standards-aligned and led by our highly-trained staff.
+Choose an interactive lesson in one of the Children's Adventure Garden galleries, or attend a classroom lab or outdoor program in the Main Garden.
+In addition, the Dallas Arboretum offers a full lineup of outreach programs to bring the magic of the garden to your campus, as well as afterschool residencies and academic overnights to engage your students after hours.
+We also offer professional learning opportunities for educators throughout the year.
+Join us for our Three-Dimensional Science Series and learn how to help students make sense of the world around them by thinking and acting like scientists and engineers.
+It is more than just a garden ... the Dallas Arboretum grows minds, too!
 Did you know?

 All teachers receive free admission year-round to plan their field trips and create content for their classrooms.
-We also serve your scout, afterschool, and homeschool groups with custom programming including workshops, outreach and overnights!
+The Dallas Arboretum also serves scouts, youth programs, and homeschool groups with custom programming including workshops, outreach and overnights!

 KNOW BEFORE YOU GO - Add education@dallasarboretum.org to your safe senders list! - Make sure you know whether your group is arriving to the Children's Adventure Garden (Gate 3 and Gate 4) or Main Garden (Gate 1). - Students must be with an adult at all times at a ratio of 8:1. - Bring labeled containers for lunches.
-Wheeled coolers work best as we are unable to provide assistance. - Plan to be outdoors wear walking shoes and raincoats/jackets, if appropriate. - Arboretum-led programs: We provide your program times, but please group your students and assign chaperones before arrival to the Arboretum. - We send a standards-aligned pre- and post- visit resource guide for every program.
-TABLE OF CONTENTS - 3 SELF-GUIDED VISITS AND MAIN GARDEN PROGRAMS - 4 LEARNING GALLERY PROGRAMS - 6 CLASSROOM LABS AND OUTREACH PROGRAMS - 11 OTHER EDUCATION PROGRAMS - 12 RESERVATION POLICIES - 13 PRICING | FINANCIAL AID - 14 PROFESSIONAL LEARNING - 15 RORY MEYERS CHILDREN'S ADVENTURE GARDEN MAP - 16 THANKS TO OUR DONORS RORY MEYERS CHILDREN'S ADVENTURE GARDEN
+Wheeled coolers work best as we are unable to provide assistance. - Plan to be outdoors wear walking shoes and raincoats/jackets, if appropriate. - Arboretum-led programs: Program times will be provided, but please group your students and assign chaperones before arrival to the Arboretum. - A standards-aligned pre- and post- visit resource guide is provided for every program.
+TABLE OF CONTENTS - 3 SELF-GUIDED VISITS AND MAIN GARDEN PROGRAMS - 4 LEARNING GALLERY PROGRAMS - 6 CLASSROOM LABS AND OUTREACH PROGRAMS - 11 OTHER EDUCATION PROGRAMS - 12 RESERVATION POLICIES - 13 PRICING | FINANCIAL AID - 14 PROFESSIONAL LEARNING - 15 RORY MEYERS CHILDREN'S ADVENTURE GARDEN MAP - 16 THANKS TO OUR DONORS

 OUR PLACE AT YOUR PACE RESERVE A SELF-GUIDED VISIT FOR YOUR EDUCATIONAL GROUP THAT BRINGS SCIENCE TO LIFE IN OUR AMAZING, INTERACTIVE GARDEN.
-RESERVATIONS INCLUDE A PRE- AND POST-VISIT RESOURCE GUIDE AND ACCESS TO OUR ENTIRE MAIN GARDEN.
-CHILDREN'S ADVENTURE GARDEN ACCESS AVAILABLE AT ADDITIONAL COST.
-Jo (5) (6)
+RESERVATIONS INCLUDE FIELD TRIP RESOURCES AND ACCESS TO OUR ENTIRE MAIN GARDEN.
+CHILDREN'S ADVENTURE GARDEN ACCESS AVAILABLE AT ADDITIONAL COST. 👩

-PROGRAMS IN THE MAIN GARDEN IN ADDITION TO OUR CLASSROOM LAB PROGRAMS, WE OFFER SEVERAL PROGRAMS OUTDOORS IN THE MAIN GARDEN.
+PROGRAMS IN THE MAIN GARDEN IN ADDITION TO OUR CLASSROOM LAB PROGRAMS, SEVERAL PROGRAMS ARE OFFERED OUTDOORS IN THE MAIN GARDEN.
 RESERVE NOW!
 TEXAS NATIVE PLANT LAB 3RD-6TH GRADE From plains to the coast, and the piney woods to mountains and basins, Texas is home to a great diversity of flora.
 This program focuses on plants which are specially-adapted to survive in our state's diverse ecosystems.
-Through hands-on investigations utilizing digital equipment, students refine their scientific observation skills while exploring cacti, succulents, grasses and wildflowers in this educational garden.
+Through hands-on investigations, students refine their scientific observation skills while exploring cacti, succulents, grasses and wildflowers in this educational garden.
 Get up close and personal with some of our state's most fascinating plants!

-NATURE'S WORKS OF ART 3RD - 6TH GRADE Students complete three stations investigating the beauty and wonder of trees and flowers that have enchanted artists for centuries.
+Students complete three stations investigating the beauty and wonder of trees and flowers that have enchanted artists for centuries.
 An Arboretum educator leads students on an investigation to explore color, shape and texture in nature and highlights the necessary artistic skills in a variety of jobs at the Arboretum.